 About Lev Lafayette

-Lev Lafayette is a doctoral candidate at the Ashworth Centre for Social Theory.
-He has an MBA (Technology Management) from the Chifley Business School, where he was on the Dean's List, a Graduate Certificate in Project Management from the same institution, and an honours degree from Murdoch University in Politics, Philosophy and Sociology which is commented upon by the Vice-Chancellor of the time.
-He is a certified PRINCE2 Practioner, and an Adult and Workplace Trainer (clearly not satisfied with one masters degree, he's started another).
-With a interdisciplinary approach, Lev's interests include the political implementation of universal pragmatics, the relationship between communications technology and society, and comparative economic systems.
+Lev Lafayette has an MHEd from Otago University, an MSc (Information Systems) from Salford University, and an MBA (Technology Management) from the Chifley Business School, where he was on the Dean's List.
+He also has a Graduate Certificate in Project Management from the same institution, and an honours degree from Murdoch University in Politics, Philosophy and Sociology which is commented upon by the Vice-Chancellor of the time.
+Many years later he completed a Graduate Certificate in Adult and Tertiary Education at the same institution.
+He also has a Graduate Diploma in Applied Psychology at the University of Auckland, and has recently finished a Master of Climate Change Science and Policy at the Victoria University of Wellington.

-Professionally however, Lev is an experienced systems administrator, specialising in the Linux operating system and scientific applications, a project manager, systems engineer, and quality managements systems coordinator.
 Previous employment and clients include several years working as a computer systems trainer and database management for the Parliamentary Labor Party in Victoria.
 Following this he worked for the Ministry of Foreign Affairs in Timor Leste (East Timor) managing their computer network and providing training and technical expertise to that Ministry in their first year of self-governance.
 Dr. Ramos-Horta provided the following comments on his work.

 The crocodile logo was designed by Victoria Jankowski.
 It was first used on the cover of Neon-komputadór, the first IT training manual for the Ministry of Foreign Affairs in East Timor which was printed and translated by the United Nations Development Programme.
 The crocodile represents the Timorese people and is the emblem of their land.
 The integrated circuit represents their independent connectivity to the wider world.